enidrapp105/parp/README.md

 for usage information

 ## Additionally:
-Because this is going to be developed into a soundboard Ive included some scripts to set up a virtual mic so the audio goes through the virtual mic
+Because this is going to be developed into a soundboard, I've included some scripts to set up a virtual mic so the audio goes through the virtual mic

     ./loaddevices